vicgoodall/travelr/README.md

 ## Testing

+### Test approach
+* Decision testing is acceptable for the quiz as the results are limited to three questions, meaning 2x2x2 results - 8 variations is feasible.
+* Checking the navigation and general functionality via acceptance criteria

 ### Acceptance Criteria

 The User Stories were broken down into statements that would indicate they had been implemented successfully: